-Candida yeast infections- sinus infections, thrush, digestive issue or vaginal yeast infections occur.
+Candida yeast infections- sinus infections, thrush, digestive issues,s or vaginal yeast infections occur.

 Digestive issues- constipation, bloating, cramping, heartburn, abdomen pain, excessive gas, and diarrhea can occur.

-Changes in BP- you might suffer from a very low or high blood pressure and you might have feeling s of dizziness, heart rate fluctuations or fainting.
+Changes in BP- you might suffer from very low or high blood pressure and you might have feelings of dizziness, heart rate fluctuations, or fainting.

-PMS- you might have extreme cramps, irregular cycle, heavy bleeding and bloating in case of fibromyalgia as well as autoimmune disease.
+PMS- you might have extreme cramps, irregular cycles, heavy bleeding, and bloating in case of fibromyalgia as well as autoimmune disease.

 A consistent headache- this can lead to migraines.